ATECoder/dn.vi.ivi/docs/TTM Framework Guide.md

 <a name="Firmware"></a>
 ### Firmware

-The ISR Thermal Transient Meter is implemented by customizing an off-the-shelf Keithley instrument.
+The ISR Thermal Transient Meter is implemented by customizing an off-the-shelf [Keithley series 2600] instrument.
 This is done by embedding the ISR Thermal Transient Meter firmware--the TTM Firmware--in this instrument.
 The TTM firmware consists of an embedded program written in the programming language of the instrument.

 <a name="Loading"></a>
 ### Loading

 The ISR Thermal Transient Meter comes already installed with the TTM Firmware.
-A stand-alone TTM Loader program (see [TTM Firmware Upgrade Guide]) is used for updating the embedded TTM firmware.
+A stand-alone TTM Loader program is used for updating the embedded TTM firmware.
 This is done by removing (unloading) the TTM firmware embedded in the instrument and loading (installing) new TTM Firmware.

 <a name="Memory"></a>
 ### Memory

 When updated, the TTM Firmware resides in the instrument volatile memory.
 Firmware residing in volatile memory does not persist after restarting the instrument.
 During installation, the TTM Loader program saves the TTM Firmware to non-volatile memory.
 Firmware saved in non-volatile memory persists after the instrument power is toggled.